YTread Logo

 model

-like our tester that adds lowered suspension, a higher top speed, 20-inch wheels, brakes performance and carbon fiber parts to the equation.
-All of those prices include destination charges, but exclude the $7,500 federal government tax credit.
+that adds a lowered suspension, higher top speed, 20-inch wheels, high-performance brakes and carbon fiber parts to the equation.
+All of those prices include destination charges, but exclude the federal government's $7,500 tax credit.

-A tax credit that may not exist or will likely be greatly reduced when your Model 3 is built.
-Some people might compare the Model 3 to the roomier Jaguar I-Pace, but starting at $70,000 it's a lot more expensive.
-Cheaper alternatives include the Chevrolet Bolt, Hyundai Kona EV, and Nissan Leaf, but none of them matched Tesla's technically-numbing points.
+A tax credit that may not exist or will likely be greatly reduced when your Model 3 is actually built.
+Some people might compare the Model 3 to the more spacious Jaguar I-Pace, but starting at $70,000 it's much more expensive.
+Cheaper alternatives include the Chevrolet Bolt, Hyundai Kona EV and Nissan Leaf, but none of them matched the Tesla's numbing technical points.
 The BMW i3 occupies a vaguely similar price spectrum, but it's no match for the range and speed of the Model 3.
 Truth be told, the Model 3 is in a class of its own.
-It's stupidly fast, aggressively innovative, comfortable for its size, and assuming they ever build one cheaply, it's overpriced.
+It's stupidly fast, aggressively innovative, comfortable for its size, and, assuming they ever build one cheap, overpriced.

-For my part, I welcome our new lords of electric cars.
-So, about the flamethrower...
+For my part, I welcome our new overlords of electric cars.
+So, about that flamethrower thing...

 If you have any copyright issue, please Contact